csulfrian/capstone-1/README.md

 **How does the relationship between education spending correlate to different outcomes?**\
 I used government expenditure on education as a percentage of GDP as the main feature of this study.
-I chose an **_α = 0.05_**, as there are likely many factors independent of education funding that could have an effect on the outcomes.

 ![alt text](./images/us-spend-gdp.png "Countries' spending on education")